gtunell/AMA.jl/README.md

 Set number of equations:

-'''Julia
+'''julia
 neq = 4
 '''

 Set number of lags and leads:

-'''Julia
+'''julia
 nlags = 1
 nleads = 1
 '''

 Set a tolerance to calculate numeric shift and reduced form:

-'''Julia
+'''julia
 condn = 0.0000000001
 '''

 Finally, give an inclusive upper bound for modulus of roots allows in reduced form:

-'''Julia
+'''julia
 upperbnd = 1 + condn
 '''

-To execute the algorithm with Julia:
+To execute the algorithm with julia:

-'''Julia
+'''julia
 AMAalg(h, neq, nlag, nlead, condn, upperbnd)
 '''
 *note* - the above returns a tuple containing (b, rts, ia, nexact, nnumeric, lgroots, AMAcode)